 - A. Introduction

 - 1. Instructor:

 - a.
-Name, assignment
+Name

 - b.
+Assignment

+- c.
 Experience

+- 2. Student:

+- a.
+Name

+- b.
+Assignment or Agency
-B. Overview of goals and objectives

-- 1. Develop instructors for the Basic Motorcycle Course 1850-32550 and Motorcycle Update Trainings 1850-32575 and 1850-32503. - 2.
+- c.
+Training and Experience - d.
+Expectations from the course - B. Overview of goals and objectives - 1.
+Develop instructors for the Basic Motorcycle Course 1850-32550 and Motorcycle Update Trainings 1850-32575 and 1850-32503. - 2.
 Develop uniformity standards of instruction for all classroom presenters related to motorcycle training. - 3.
 Adhere to 1070 Specification requirements for POST Certified Specialized Training. - 4.
 Develop instructors who will use adult learning teaching techniques to create a positive learning environment. - 5.
 Brief overview of training schedule: - a.
 Completion of the 80-hour Basic Motorcycle Course as a student (pre-requisite). - b.
 Overview the Basic Motorcycle Course Training Manual. - c.
 Effective strategies for presentations, such as walk-through and drills. - d.
 Developing agency specific lesson plans and safety guidelines. - e.
-Completion of the 80-hour Motorcycle Training Instructor Course as a student. - 6.
-Ask class to introduce themselves: - a.
-Name, assignment or agency. - b.
-Training and experience. - c.
-Expectations from the course - C. Goals of the Overview of the Motorcycle Training Instructor program: - 1.
+Completion of the 80-hour Motorcycle Training Instructor Course as a student. - C. Goals of the Overview of the Motorcycle Training Instructor program: - 1.
 Provide clear understanding of how to implement the Basic Motorcycle and Motorcycle Update Curriculum: - a.
-Basic Motorcycle Course 1850-32550: - 1) 20-modules - 2) 97-segments - b.
-Motorcycle Update Training 1850-32575: - 1) 8 hours - 2) 10 hours - 2.
+Basic Motorcycle Course 1850-32550: - 1) 20-modules - 2) 103-segments - b.
+Motorcycle Update Training 1850-32575 (10 hours) - 2.
 Develop agency specific lesson plans for motorcycle training curriculum. - 3.
 Develop agency specific safety guidelines. - 4.
-Review the differences between instructor demonstrations, a walk-through and drills. - 5.
+Review the differences between instructor demonstrations, a walk-through and drills - 5.
 Review and analyze training tools. - 6.
 Practice presenting training topics. - 7.
 Successfully demonstrate the ability to teach motorcycle riding techniques. - 8.
 Successfully complete all phases of the Motorcycle Training Instructor course, including the on the job training portion.

 II.
-LEGAL ISSUE FOR INSTRUCTORS
+ISSUE FOR INSTRUCTORS